alecgavrilovich/gulp-awesome/README.md

 Plugins: "gulp, pug, sass, useref..."

-Remember to do run the `npm install` command after cloning this repo :)!
+Remember to do run the `npm install` command after cloning this repo!